chainguard-dev/edu/content/chainguard/migration/migrating-python.md

 ## Advanced Usage

-If your project image requires a set of packages that cannot be installed with pip using the multi-stage approach above, you can consider [building your application on the Wolfi base image](/chainguard/chainguard-images/reference/wolfi-base/) and install additional Python and non-Python packages as APKs.
-If needed packages are not available on Wolfi OS, you can build your own packages with [melange](/open-source/melange/overview).
+If your project image requires a set of packages that cannot be installed with pip using the multi-stage approach above, you can consider [building your application on the Wolfi base image](/chainguard/chainguard-images/reference/wolfi-base/) and installing additional Python and non-Python packages as APKs.

 ## Additional Resources